wenfanwu/wenfanwu.github.io/about.md

 <li>Jun.
 2022 to Present:</li>
   <p>Quantifying the riverine nutrient flux into the coastal regions of China Mainland</p>
   <p>Physical controls on the ecological disasters off the Qinhuangdao coast, China with the SCHISM model</p>
-  <p>Investigating ecological effects of Yellow River Plume in the Bohai Sea with the SCHISM-CoSiNE coupled model</p>
+  <p>High-frequency dynamics of bottom-layer dissolved oxygen in the Bohai Sea</p>

 <li>Sep.
 2020 to Jun.
 2022:</li>
   <p>3D structure and physical mechanism of the Bohai summer circulation system with SCHISM</p>